SherlockPsy/Life/TOTAL_PLAN.md

 - Retrieved blocks are fetched verbatim from Postgres.
 - Visibility rules are applied AFTER retrieval, not before.

-5. Writing discipline

-5.1 Archival NEVER rewrites history.
-5.2 Archival NEVER summarizes history.
-5.3 Archival NEVER replaces rereading judgment with rules.
+5.2 Archival NEVER replaces history with summaries.

-6. Forbidden forever
+5. Forbidden

-- No deletion
-- No compaction
-- No summarization
+- No authorial summarization that replaces or alters authoritative text (summaries may exist only as non-authoritative reading aids)
 - No “expired” flags
 - No hard exclusion from retrieval